fabri1983/signaling_server/README.md

 ## Create self signed certificate (chain ca, with SAN -Subject Alternative Names-)
-*(skip this step if you want to use current self signed certificate or already have your own certificate in your keystore.*
+*(Skip this step if you want to use current self signed certificate or already have your own certificate in your keystore.*
 *Don't forget to edit application.properties file accordingly)*

 Script `chain_certificate.<sh|bat>` generates a chain certificate signed by a root certificate.
 Provides SAN info to validate local domains as: